dcschmid/music-trivia-generator/README.md

 # Music Trivia Generator

-This Python script generates trivia questions for various music albums based on the artist, album title, and release year.
-It uses OpenAI’s API to create questions across multiple categories and difficulty levels, storing the trivia questions and metadata in JSON format.
+This project generates trivia questions for music albums based on the artist, album title, and release year.
+Trivia questions are categorized into three difficulty levels (easy, medium, hard) and are stored in JSON files.
+The script utilizes the OpenAI API to generate trivia questions.

 ## Features

-- Automatically generates trivia questions for music albums using OpenAI’s GPT model.
+- Trivia Generation: Automatically generates trivia questions for albums based on various categories like Chart Success, Song Lyrics, Production, and Historical Impact.

-- Supports trivia questions for three difficulty levels (easy, medium, hard).
-- Randomizes trivia question categories to ensure variety.
-- Ensures each category is used at least once for each difficulty level.
-- Stores trivia questions and album information in JSON format for easy integration with other systems.
+- Multi-Level Difficulty: Trivia questions are grouped into easy, medium, and hard difficulty levels.

+- Wide Range of Categories: Questions cover a variety of music-related categories such as:

+  - Song lyrics and meanings
+  - Collaborations with other artists
+  - Social and political relevance
+  - Visual elements (music videos, album art, etc.)
+  - Recording techniques and production elements
+  - Fan reactions, awards, and chart success

+- Randomized Question Formulation: The script dynamically generates questions with varied sentence structures to ensure each question is unique.

+- Support for Multiple Albums and Genres: You can process entire directories of text files, each representing a different genre, containing lists of albums.

+- Persistence: Generated trivia is saved in JSON format, allowing it to be reused and extended over time.

+- Seamless File Handling: The script automatically processes files from an input directory, writes output to a specified directory, and moves completed files to a “finished” directory.

 ## Prerequisites

 Before running the script, you need to have the following:

-- Python 3.x
-- OpenAI API Key
+1. Python 3.8+: Ensure that you have Python 3.8 or a more recent version installed.
+2. OpenAI API Key: An OpenAI API key is required to generate the trivia questions.
+You can sign up for the API here.
+3. Environment Variables: The API key and other sensitive information should be stored in a .env file.

 ## Installation